 Employer payroll taxes will be postponed for 2020.
 The tax payments can be done in 2 halves- 50 percent in 2021 and 50 percent in 2022.
 Excise tax on alcohol used to produce hand sanitizer will be suspended for this year altogether.
 Businesses suffering losses this year can be carried back for about 5 years.

 Although the coronavirus stimulus bill can do little about what the pandemic robs off us, it sure aims at providing some monetary relief to everyone in need.

-As the bill is constructed to address the immediate needs of families and individuals, there is still a lot more that the economy will require for getting back to a time like before the occurrence of the pandemic.
-However, springing back the old times and stepping out of the lock down would definitely call for a far off trip and a meeting with Mother Nature.
+As the bill is constructed to address the immediate needs of families and individuals, there is still a lot more than the economy will require for getting back to a time like before the occurrence of the pandemic.
+However, springing back the old times and stepping out of the lockdown would definitely call for a far-off trip and a meeting with Mother Nature.

 Family1st is the #1 medical alert system for seniors.
 We understand that now, more than ever, families want to make sure their loved ones are safe.
 We’re here to protect families and are working hard to provide tailored solutions to meet the needs of today.
+Family1st also caters to tracking with a GPS locator.
+Our products include GPS mini tracker and GPS real-time tracker as well.
+If you need to know anything about a GPS device or learn about GPS for vehicle tracking, you could visit us at Family1st.io.
 Click here to learn more.